Index of Indigenous languages

 In war, Houma men fought with bows and arrows or war clubs.

-Here is a website with pictures and information about weapons used by Native Americans.
+Here is a website with pictures and information about Native Americans weapons.

 What are Houma arts and crafts like?